AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 w_bottle = 115.9*u.g
 contents = [1340.4, 1353.7, 1353.7, 1346.1, 1362.0]*u.g
 tot_weight = []
-#the mass of the empty bottle was added to the mass of the bottle contents because both contribute to total force acting up on the check valve plate
+#the weight of the empty bottle was added to the weight of the bottle contents because both contribute to total force acting up on the check valve plate

 F_water = []